By Lale Surmen Aran and Tankut Aran

-Considered the George Washington of the Turks, Atatürk almost single-handedly created modern-day Turkey.
+Considered the George Washington of the Turks, Atatürk almost single-handedly created modern-day Turkey from the battle-torn, corrupt, demoralized remnants of the Ottoman Empire.
 As the map of Europe was being redrawn at the end of World War I, this confident war hero put forth a clear and complete vision that persuaded the Turks, on the brink of an epic crisis, to forge a modern nation.

 By the early 20th century, the Turkish people were in dire straits.
 After centuries of decline, the Ottoman Empire — known as the "Sick Man of Europe" — had allied itself with Germany, which eventually pulled it into World War I. But even as the Ottoman Empire floundered, a wily officer named Mustafa Kemal proved his military mettle, successfully defending Gallipoli with a handful of poorly equipped soldiers against a huge armada.